 About Us

 The PLRH was established in 2015 by members of the Cambridge Clinical Trials Unit (CCTU) from the University of Cambridge and the Cambridge University Hospitals NHS Foundation Trust.
 In 2022, we shifted focus to primarily support rare disease research.
 We aim to provide academic expertise in all aspects of research design and conduct, free from a defined research agenda.
-This expertise is available to charities and patient groups to support patient-centred (patient led or co-produced) research.
+This expertise is available to UK-based charities and patient groups to support patient-centred (patient led or co-produced) research.
 Core membership consists of an experienced clinical trialist and a full time research manager, with access to and input from statisticians, health economist, grants officer, and other expert members of the CCTU and School of Clinical Medicine.

 We aim to collaborate with as many external experts as possible, spanning medicine, academia, research and industry.
 Many of these collaborators provide core assistance as needed for a wide range of research ideas.
 The PLRH also seeks out specific experts for each proposal focus.